danftang/KotlinGnuplot/README.md

 ## Gnuplot for Kotlin

-This is a class for those who know how to use `gnuplot` and want programmatic access to its plotting capabilities from Kotlin.
+This is for anyone who knows how to use `gnuplot` and wants programmatic access to its plotting capabilities from Kotlin.

-The class executes a `gnuplot` binary and sets up pipes to its inputs and outputs.
+The `Gnuplot` class executes a `gnuplot` binary in a thread and sets up pipes to its inputs and outputs.
 This allows plotting commands and data to be piped to it from any Kotlin (or Java) program.

+Everything's in one class, so to install just copy the `Gnuplot.kt` file into your project.
 The class requires `gnuplot` to be installed on your system and accessible in your path.
 It also makes use of the [Apache commons Exec](https://commons.apache.org/proper/commons-exec/) package, so make sure that's installed too.

 To use, simply create an instance of the `Gnuplot` class and start piping gnuplot commands to it.